National Interest Waiver Analysis

 • Protects against adversarial AI manipulation: ADARA detects deceptive inputs in command-and-control systems, mitigating the risk of adversarial sensor spoofing and AI manipulation in safety-critical environments.

-• Demonstrated through physical systems across ten domains: Twelve research platforms spanning defense (BLADE-EDGE, ~$139K, MIL-STD-810G), civilian transportation (BLADE-AV, ~$16K, ISO 26262 ASIL-D), maritime surveillance (BLADE-MARITIME, ~$43K, IP68, MIL-STD-810G, hydroacoustic + MAD), critical infrastructure (BLADE-INFRA, ~$12K, SIL 3, NERC CIP, ICS/SCADA), orbital (BLADE-SPACE, ~$505K, TRL 2-3 Preliminary Design, NASA EXPAND.3.S26B aligned), counter-UAS (BLADE-CUAS, ~$43.5K, EO 14305 / FY26 NDAA Safer Skies Act), and agentic AI (BLADE-AGENT-HSM, ~$199, a tamper-evident hardware root of trust for autonomous AI agents and the hardware companion to the AUTHREX-AGENT software shim, aligned with the CISA/NSA/Five Eyes agentic-AI guidance and FY26 NDAA Sections 1513 and 6601), and swarm autonomy (BLADE-SWARM, ~$1,333/node, attritable autonomous swarms with Byzantine-fault-tolerant authority governance, TRL 3-4), the IT/OT boundary (BLADE-INFRA-OT, ~1U fanless, fail-closed cross-boundary OT command adjudication, TRL 2-3 hardware / 3-4 simulation), the financial sector (BLADE-FINANCE, ~$9K BOM, authority governance for financial-sector AI decisions under the U.S. Treasury FS AI RMF, TRL 3-4 simulation / 2 hardware), plus rover and UAV testbeds, with nineteen interactive simulations producing 2,800+ structured experimental runs and zero unsafe actions.
-Ten domain instantiations on the same governance pipeline, defense weapons governance, civilian drive-by-wire authority, maritime autonomous surface vehicle governance, critical infrastructure protection, and orbital governance, demonstrate cross-domain portability across five distinct operational domains on a single architectural foundation.
+• Demonstrated through physical systems across ten domains: Twelve research platforms spanning defense (BLADE-EDGE, ~$139K, MIL-STD-810G), civilian transportation (BLADE-AV, ~$16K, ISO 26262 ASIL-D), maritime surveillance (BLADE-MARITIME, ~$43K, IP68, MIL-STD-810G, hydroacoustic + MAD), critical infrastructure (BLADE-INFRA, ~$12K, SIL 3, NERC CIP, ICS/SCADA), orbital (BLADE-SPACE, ~$505K, TRL 2-3 Preliminary Design, NASA EXPAND.3.S26B aligned), counter-UAS (BLADE-CUAS, ~$43.5K, EO 14305 / FY26 NDAA Safer Skies Act), and agentic AI (BLADE-AGENT-HSM, ~$199, a tamper-evident hardware root of trust for autonomous AI agents and the hardware companion to the AUTHREX-AGENT software shim, aligned with the CISA/NSA/Five Eyes agentic-AI guidance and FY26 NDAA Sections 1513 and 6601), and swarm autonomy (BLADE-SWARM, ~$1,333/node, attritable autonomous swarms with Byzantine-fault-tolerant authority governance, TRL 3-4), the IT/OT boundary (BLADE-INFRA-OT, ~1U fanless, fail-closed cross-boundary OT command adjudication, TRL 2-3 hardware / 3-4 simulation), the financial sector (BLADE-FINANCE, ~$9K BOM, authority governance for financial-sector AI decisions under the U.S. Treasury FS AI RMF, TRL 3-4 simulation / 2 hardware), plus rover and UAV testbeds, with nineteen interactive simulations producing 2,800+ structured simulation runs and no observed unsafe authority transitions.
+Ten domain instantiations on the same governance pipeline, defense weapons governance, civilian drive-by-wire authority, maritime autonomous surface vehicle governance, critical infrastructure protection, and orbital governance, demonstrate cross-domain portability across ten distinct operational domains on a single architectural foundation.

 • Anchors autonomy authority in hardware for the agentic-AI era: In 2026 the United States and its closest partners moved from encouraging agentic AI to governing it.
 The CISA, NSA AI Security Center, and Five Eyes joint guidance Careful Adoption of Agentic AI Services (1 May 2026) and FY26 NDAA Sections 1513 and 6601 call for hardware-anchored identity, non-repudiable audit, and least-privilege authority for autonomous AI agents, controls that software alone cannot satisfy because the software is the attack surface.
 This research contributes a two-piece answer: the AUTHREX-AGENT software shim runs the authority lifecycle, and the BLADE-AGENT-HSM hardware root of trust makes that lifecycle non-forgeable by moving the signing keys, the authority tier, and the audit ledger into tamper-evident silicon.
 A hardware root of trust for the authority of autonomous AI is a matter of substantial national interest, and this contribution is offered as an open, reproducible reference design at research-demonstrator maturity (TRL 2-3 silicon / 3-4 emulator) with no claim of any government endorsement, certification, or affiliation.